dcunited001/dcunited001.github.io/_pages/writing.md

 {:center: style="text-align: center;"}

+Everything I'm writing at the moment is like a draft.
+I'm creating a body of work I can rework into multiple books.
+Mostly non-fiction, but with some great ideas for fiction, including a fairy tale and fable about a princess and a mage.

+There's also a story about an alchemist who makes a momentus discovery, but flees an overzealous, draconian government into the depths of an ancient city, which becomes a metaphor for a spiritual transformation.
+He makes the horrible realization that, by discovering and relevating a true spiritual transformation that rivals competing faiths, he has broken an ancient seal restraining the materialization of demonic transplanar entities.

+### Yes!
+I'm Looking For an Editor

+When I write those books, particularly the non-fiction.
+I'm hoping to involve an editor the entire time.
+So yes, I'm looking for someone who'd like to edit my work.
+Most of the valid negative feedback I've received deals with style, form, and a lack of illustrations or diagrams.

+### On Criticism

+I love getting feedback on my writing, especially negative feedback, since it implies an opportunity for quick improvement.
+I value negative criticism much more than positive criticism, but I will disregard criticism when it's invalid.
+If the source of criticism doesn't clearly articulate their reasoning, this can occasionally be a test to see if I would be capable of filling in the blank.
+However, more often than not, if the criticism is a majority ad hominem, with little to no references to my ideas or arguments, it's baseless and invalid at best.

+### You Are Your Most Valuable Asset

+I love hearing what everyone has to say, but I constantly encounter people who want to throw me off with their criticisms.
+If you ever really get somewhere in life, you will find that you have to understand what defines you, what defines your work and how your work is an expression of yourself.
+You are your most valuable asset.
+Your definition of yourself and your creative expression: *that is what you have* as an artist.

+Your confidence conveys that.
+You will get shit tests all the time and people will specifically test you on exactly that.
+If you don't understand that or if you let any bozo tell you who you are, what your work means, or why you should change it, then you just don't got it.
+Take every piece of advice with a healthy dose of skepticism because people likely don't know you or your work, but they know confidence.

+### Why Is Novelty So Often Rejected?

+In fact, if you truly have something new, they won't understand it, but they'll understand how you react to it and how strongly you defend your artistic direction.
+Further, a true artist doesn't define his work for you.
+If s/he does, their art probably lacks depth.
+Almost any work acquires depth through mystery and most attempts by artists to clarify or define their work will flatten it.
+So, truly, if your work pushes boundaries or it's captivating, *people won't understand it!*
+**In fact, for aestheticians and art critics, the degree to which your work defies comprehension by various audiences is a measure of your work's value!** Especially when it inspires fascination.

+The truly mysterious is what we lust after.
+There are so many people in my life who publicly criticize my writing by deriding it as lacking sense, coherence, structure, sources or adherence to typical academic language.
+I'm so glad these people are fucking idiots because they are proving that my work has value and these people would never do me any real favors.
+Please!
+Fucking clueless and let's keep it that way!

+### Criticisms on Lack of Sources

+The one criticism I hear most is a lack of sources!
+That's not so bad, compared to what people could criticize, and they are all points which I fully understand.
+And honestly ... an autodydact with no sources?!
+...
+Again, you're doing me favors.
+It's original content.

+For some articles, that's unacceptable.
+But again, I'm not an academic.
+Criticizing me for lack of sources?
+It's basically some tool too sharp for his/her own good asking me to do something they very well know burdens me with more time investment than the average academic.
+I'm writing posts about dozens of different fields without university education, which confers an understanding of what the groundbreaking studies are in those fields.
+Not only do I have nearly zero familiarity with the de facto, highly-cited papers in any single field, I'm often combining one to four fields.

+Ain't nobody got time for that!
+That's where most of the work happens when you write a 10,000-40,000 master's thesis.
+I'm not writing a thesis.
+I'm writing fucking blogs.
+I have about 100,000 words on deck and 300,000 words worth of content in vague outlines, with just as much on post-it notes.

+### Distributed Intellectual Property Attack

+Speaking of post-it notes, I'm also in the middle of a distributed intellectual property attack, which has been going on for several years.
+Essentially, I realized: ain't nobody gonna let David Conner win not nothin'!
+I mean c'mon!
+LOL ...
+And so, instead of sitting on a mound of ideas lusting over my first entrepreneurship win, I'm just going to write about all of this and forget about profiting.
+I've never wanted money itself.
+I only wanted currency for influence.
+Including this disclaimer sounds lofty, but I only want to only release IP that is positive and beneficial.

+I've found that my true power all along is by connecting the right people with the right people and the right ideas.
+I found that, while I may never amount to anything myself, I am perfectly content acheiving nothing and knowing that I've planted the the right seeds in the right places.

 ## [Writing On Writing and Other Writings](#writing-on-writing)

 #### &#x2605; [American Eros: Or How to Fell a Souley](/posts/2016-07-07-american-eros-or-how-to-fell-a-souley.html)